 Instead of dealing with their own feelings of discomfort and feeling trapped, they attack others.
 They’ll defend their own lifestyle and choices fiercely because if they don’t, they might break down under the weight of their own unhappiness.

-Many people do this.
-If they feel as though they’re not in control of their own lives – even if that’s a frustration with the seeming never-ending demands of small children, parents, or other family members – they’ll seek to dominate others.
+If they feel as though they’re not in control of their own lives—even if that’s a frustration with the seeming never-ending demands of small children, parents, or other family members—they’ll seek to dominate others.

-This can manifest either in outright criticism and malice toward others, or some of the passive-aggressive behaviors mentioned later on.
+This can manifest either in outright criticism and malice toward others, or some of the passive-aggressive behaviors mentioned below.